dary1337/yuris_editor/README.md

 Example: "C:\Folder\yuri's editor.exe" /clean (or -clean)

 # Version 1.4.2.1
 - Export of ALL registry branches has been cut out
+- Removed events on the B key

 # Version 1.4.2.0
 - Fixed missing shadow for Windows 11